nbeaver/tengwarscript-install-guide/readme.rst

        /usr/share/texlive/texmf-dist/tex/latex/tengwarscript/tengwarscript.sty

    then you are fine.
 If you get a blank, then you need to install it.
-   It is on `CTAN`_ and also on most Linux distribution's packages.
+   It is on `CTAN`_ and from most Linux distributions.
    On Debian, it is in `texlive-fonts-extra`_.

 #.
 Run ``updmap --enable Map=tengwarscript.map``.